adityasaky/gittuf-ndss-eval/README.md

 - `--repository-directory <directory>`: Set a custom directory for the working repository.
 Note that this directory is not automatically deleted by the script after it exits.

+## Experiment Details

+### Experiment 1 - Unilateral Policy Modification

+This experiment simulates a scenario with a repository owner (with key `root`) creating a gittuf-enabled repository and delegating trust in the policy to two developers (with keys `developer1` and `developer2`, respectively).
+To prevent a single developer from making changes themselves, the threshold for policy metadata signatures is set to two.

+Developer 1 and 2 initialize and set a rule to protect the main branch in the policy, with both developers signing off on the change.

+Developer 1 then attempts to add another rule without developer 2's agreement, which causes verification to fail.

+### Experiment 2

+In progress.

+### Experiment 3 - RSL Divergence

+This experiment simulates a scenario with a repository owner creating a gittuf-enabled repository and making a commit.
+Another user unrelated to the first developer (but with read access to the repository) then clones the repository.

+The original developer then goes back and overwrites the first commit with a malicious edit.
+The other user attempts to pull the changes, but is warned by git that there is a mismatch.
+The user overrides the warning, but upon pulling the RSL, gittuf raises an alarm that the RSL entry that they have does not match the overwritten commit that has been recently pulled.

+### Experiment 4

+In progress.